Does Your Shoulder Feel Stiff?

 3 phases to know:

-- Phase 1 (2 to 9 months): severe and disabling shoulder pain that is worse at night and lead to increasing stiffness
+Phase 1 (2 to 9 months): severe and disabling shoulder pain that is worse at night and leads to increasing stiffness

-- Phase 3 (5 to 24 months): gradual return of range of motion
+Phase 3 (5 to 24 months): the gradual return of range of motion

 Why is it important to know?

 Adhesive capsulitis is more commonly seen in women ages 40-60.
-Individuals with diabetes are at higher risk, and often have a more prolonged course and are more resistant to therapy.
-10 to 20% of people with adhesive capsulitis develop long-term disability and 30 to 60% report persistence of symptoms.
+Individuals with diabetes are at higher risk, and often have a more prolonged course, and are more resistant to therapy.
+10 to 20% of people with adhesive capsulitis develop a long-term disability and 30 to 60% report persistence of symptoms.

 How do we diagnose adhesive capsulitis?